ekopter/scientific_communication_support_website/docs/3_Sci_writing1.md

 "You succeed as a scientist by getting [your papers] cited." - Joshua Schimel, *Writing Science*

-The above quotes highlight several key qualities of effective scientific writing/writers.
-In other words, to be an effective scientific writer,
+The above quotes highlight several key qualities of effective scientific writing & writers.
+To be an effective scientific writer....

-1. You must understand the importance of writing well.
+1. You need to understand the importance of writing well.
 Invest in yourself as a writer.
 Take the time to learn and improve.
 2. You should write *for your audience* - every word, sentence, and paragraph that you write should be chosen and crafted to convey a specific message to your audience.
 3. You should write concisely.
 You need to cut clutter that will distract your audience from your main message.
-4. Your overarching goal is to get cited: It is not enough to get published - people actually need to *use* your work.
-Only when other scientists are citing your work - whether to discuss, evaluate, or build on it - has your research truly become part of the scientific body of knowledge.
+4. Your overarching goal is to get cited; It is not enough to get published - people actually need to *use* your work.
+Only when others are citing your work - because they are discussing it, building off it, or using it to inform their own work - has your research truly become part of the scientific body of knowledge.

 ## Resources {-}

 ### Books {-}

 When I find books about scientific writing that I think are really good and helpful, I will list them here and also ask that they be ordered for our department.
-So you should be able to find the following books on our 5th floor mini library (if not yet, then soon!).
+So you should be able to find the following books on our 5th floor mini library:

 *Writing Science* by Joshua Schimel
 *Scientific Writing and Communication* by Angelika H. Hoffman

 ### Papers {-}

-[Simple rules for concise scientific writing; Hotaling 2020](https://aslopubs.onlinelibrary.wiley.com/doi/10.1002/lol2.10165) is a great paper that outlines 10 rules for approaching and writing scientific papers.
+[Simple rules for concise scientific writing; Hotaling 2020](https://aslopubs.onlinelibrary.wiley.com/doi/10.1002/lol2.10165) is a great paper that outlines 10 rules for approaching and writing scientific papers, with a focus on keeping things "tight" and concise.

+[Ten simple rules for structuring papers, Mensh & Kording 2017](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005619#sec003) is an excellent paper that outlines 10 rules for approaching and structuring a paper, so as to make it as easy as possible for your audience to understand your message.

 [Finding the "Pitch" in Ecological Writing, Cahill et al. 2011](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1890/0012-9623-92.2.196) is about how to approach writing a scientific paper, such that it is catchy and sticks with your readers.